 I am responsible for training and teaching students how to collect and analyze macromolecular X-ray diffraction data using both home and synchrotron x-ray sources.
 I also manage the day-to-day operation and maintenance of the X-Ray Facility hardware and software (see historic photos and data of XRF) .
 Since summer 2013, I maintain two powder x-ray diffraction equipment: Rigaku Ultima III w/ Mercury CCD and PANalytical X-Pert Pro Powder at CSL 1011.
 I serve as a safety liaison for Kasha Lab and coordinate with FSU Safety Office.
 I helped host the Caspar Structural Biology Symposium [Photos] in Jan 2017 at FSU CSL Auditorium.

 IMB X-Ray Facility also provides crystal screening service for proteins with the help of ARI Crystal Gryphon robot, and facilitates the X-ray data collection at SER-CAT beam line in Advanced Photon Source at the Argonne National Lab.
 Fast and accurate imaging of crystal screen 96-3 and 96-2 plates are facilitated by IMB designed home built simple robotic imager which was demonstrated for 96-3 plates in 01/13/2016 and cell culture 96-0 well plates on 02/22/16.
 The single axis version’s proof of concept has been shown on 07/18/2016.
 I presented both dual and mono axis robot work at 2016 ACA Denver Meeting and FSU 2017 Life Sciences Symposium.
-New version work is progressing.
+Version-2 of the robot is now being tested.
 I have been involved in FSU Scientific Equipment Portal since 2012 and in 2016 and 2017 we have made lots of progress.
 Our team has won the 2017 Prudential (Davis) Productivity Award for the work on Scientific Equipment Portal.

 Disclaimer: The views and opinions expressed in this site are strictly those of the site author and in no way represent those of Florida State University, the Board of Trustees, or the State of Florida.